futurum-dev/dotnet.futurum.core/README.md

 ```

 ##### TryToDictionary
-Try to create a Dictionary&lt;TKey, TElement;&gt; from an IEnumerable&gt;T&gt; according to specified key selector and element selector functions.
+Try to create a Dictionary&lt;TKey, TElement;&gt; from an IEnumerable&lt;T&gt; according to specified key selector and element selector functions.

 **NOTE:** This will explicitly checks for duplicate keys and return a Result&lt;Dictionary&lt;TKey, TElement&gt;&gt; *failure* if there are any.